clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

 Remove a bundle (`swupd bundle-remove`)
 ---------------------------------------
-Here’s an example Dockerfile that shows removing the `pxe-server` bundle from the previously created |CL| Docker image:
+This example Dockerfile shows how to remove the `pxe-server` bundle from the previously created |CL| Docker image:

    .. code-block:: console